AdobeDocs/campaign-web.en/help/v8/email/create-email-templates.md

 >[!CONTEXTUALHELP]
 >id="acw_contenttemplate_properties"
 >title="Define your template properties"
->abstract="Define your email content template properties to retrieve is easily when needed."
+>abstract="Define your email content template properties to retrieve it easily when needed."

 To create a new content template from the content templates dashboard, follow these steps: